meghashyamc/shellapi/README.md

 Supports:

-* Optionally specifying shell to use when running commands
+* Optionally specifying the name of the shell to use when running commands
 * Running commands as root (sudo)